The Ultimate Snow Blower Buying and Maintenance Guide

 - Lubricate the gear shaft

-- Inspect impeller and tighten regularly
+- Inspect impeller and shear pins and tighten regularly

 After every season